marcomele98/SE2-group5/README.md

 The table Served_By_Counter contains the information about which services are served by which counters.

+To reset de DB:
+-Linux and Macos:
+  -npm run resetDB
+-Windows:
+  -node deleteDB
+  -node initDB
-To reset de DB you can use the command "npm run resetDB" To change hardcoded elements in the DB modify the file "initDB.js" and then reset de DB.
+To change hardcoded elements in the DB modify the file "initDB.js" and then reset de DB.